Andrei-Baneasa/Evaluating-Simulation-Platforms-for-Modular-Mobile-Robots/README.md

     * Using the line configuration, one of the modules was removed and in the enviroment setup the GUI was disabled
     * To run, just install PyBullet, NumPy and several other packages using pip or conda
     * future development will not be pushed to this repo.
-It may or may not become public at a later date
+It may or may not become public at a later date **Disclaimer** Due to time constaints, each benchmark uses a different version of a differentially driven robot.
+In WeBots, an existing example was modified to fit the goal.
+In Pinocchio, an older URDF file created by the authors was used.
+In PyBullet, a different placeholder URDF was used.
+Since the goal was to evaluate how these platforms perform, we feel that the actual robot model use does not have a notable impact on the testing.
   * sources: pictures, sources for diagrams, etc.